MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 To see this example in use, see the [BULK INSERT][bulk_insert_example] example.

-### J. Create external data source to access data in Azure Storage using the abfs:// interface
+### L. Create external data source to access data in Azure Storage using the abfs:// interface
 **Applies to:** [!INCLUDE [sssql19-md](../../includes/sssql19-md.md)] CU11 and later

 In this example, the external data source is an Azure Data Lake Storage Gen2 account `logs`, using [the Azure Blob Filesystem driver (ABFS)](/azure/storage/blobs/data-lake-storage-abfs-driver).
 The storage container is called `daily`.
 The Azure Data Lake Storage Gen2 external data source is for data transfer only, as predicate push-down is not supported.